amsword/amsword.github.io/_posts/2021-12-02-AML-Command-Transfer.md

      of `mpi` or `torch.distributed`, both of which might create more dependency.
      In practice, the file-based exclusive lock works well.
 2. run `compile.aml.sh` if the file exists after the source folder is unzipped.
-This gives the user an opportunity to compile the source code with any kind of command.
+This allows the user to compile the source code with any kind of command.
 3. pip install the packages in `requirements.txt` if the file exists.
 This is specifically for python packages.